 - Ignore global shortcuts

-- Toggle whether to ignore global shortcuts (as defined by or by running
+- Toggle whether to ignore global shortcuts (as defined by

 - Toggle whether to display the Close button on the title bar.

 - Window type

 - Change the window to another type and inherit the characteristics of that window:

 - Normal Window

 - Dialog Window

 - Standalone Menubar